joaocmfcm/rpi-dashboard/README.md

 # rpi-dashboard

-This small project that consists on an Express Node.js application that serves a REST API with the system and OS information of a machine.
-Primarily, this project is targetted to be used on a Paspberry Pi.
-Although, it can be also deployed on a Windows or Mac OSx.
+This is a small project that consists on an Express Node.js application that serves a REST API with the system and OS information of a machine.
+Primarily, this project is targetted to be used on a Paspberry Pi, although, it can be also deployed on a Windows or Mac OSX.

 ## Install
 ```